afollestad/material-dialogs/README.md

 # Global Theming

-Most of the theming aspects discussed in the above section can be automatically applied to all dialogs you show from an Activity which has a theme containing any these attributes:
+Most of the theming aspects discussed in the above section can be automatically applied to all dialogs you show from an Activity which has a theme containing any of these attributes:

 ```xml
 <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">